dhik-a/dhik-a/README.md

 https://play.google.com/store/apps/details?id=mbank.sumut&hl=id
 https://apps.apple.com/id/app/sumut-mobile/id1089844839?l=id

 PT Bank SUMUT (Sumatera Utara) is a local bank from North Sumatra, Indonesia.
 As a government-owned local bank, Bank SUMUT has been used by all civil servants working in North Sumatra for financial transactions including payroll.
-With so many users, our goal was to build an app that can make it easier for less tech-savvy people to use various services provided by Bank SUMUT.
-I was responsible for building the app in Flutter and continuously adding new features such as QRIS payment and money transfer via BI Fast.
+With so many users, our goal was to build a banking app that can make it easier for less tech-savvy people to use various services provided by Bank SUMUT.
+I was responsible for maintaining the SUMUT Mobile app using Swift, and then later migrating the codebase to Flutter.